Conservation movement: Racism and the conservation movement

 Another long-term supporter, partner, and inspiration to Roosevelt, Madison Grant, was a well known American eugenicist and conservationist.
 Grant worked alongside Roosevelt in the American conservation movement and was even secretary and president of the Boone and Crockett Club.
 In 1916, Grant published the book The Passing of the Great Race, or The Racial Basis of European History, which based its premise on eugenics and outlined a hierarchy of races, with white, "Nordic" men at the top, and all other races below.
 The German translation of this book was used by Nazi Germany as the source for many of their beliefs and was even proclaimed by Hitler to be his "Bible".

 One of the first established conservation agencies in the United States is the National Audubon Society.
 Founded in 1905, its priority was to protect and conserve various waterbird species.
 However, the first state-level Audubon group was created in 1896 by Harriet Hemenway and Minna B. Hall to convince women to refrain from buying hats made with bird feathers- a common practice at the time.
 The organization is named after John Audubon, a naturalist and legendary bird painter.
 Audubon was also a slaveholder who also included many racist tales in his books.
 Despite his views of racial inequality, Audubon did find black and Indigenous people to be scientifically useful, often using their local knowledge in his books and relying on them to collect specimens for him.

+The legacies of Roosevelt and Audubon entrenched exclusion into systems of power that shape which groups are involved in conservation today.
+In a survey done by Green 2.0, a nonprofit that focuses on diversification, sociologists found that within the NGOs that participated, "88% of staff and 95% of boards were white."
+This lack of diversity is augmented by barriers that prevent minority groups from equal access to conservation spaces.
+Research shows that limited participation in these spaces is largely due to limited socioeconomic resources, cultural factors, and discrimination.
+These barriers are shaped by historical processes, such as redlining and segregation, which confined communities of color to areas with fewer parks, more environmental problems, and less access to outdoor spaces.
+This uneven access helps to explain why many of these conservation spaces are often described as "white spaces".
+While such barriers to access can limit how much time one spends outdoors, they can also "impair the acquisition of early formative experiences that carry over into adulthood"; this is critical for establishing a meaningful relationship with nature.
+Addressing these barriers to access could provide a meaningful solution to diversifying the broader conservation movement.
+New research shows that nature-based recreation could be a promising pathway towards greater involvement with environmental stewardship.
+Expanding access to nature, especially for youth, can help increase the likelihood of engagement with the environment to create a more inclusive and diverse conservation movement.